Batla House

-Batla House is a 2019 Indian Hindi-language action thriller film written by Ritesh Shah, and directed by Nikkhil Advani.
-Inspired by the Batla House encounter case that took place on 19 September 2008, the film stars John Abraham as Sanjay Kumar, a police officer based on the life of Sanjeev Kumar Yadav, the police officer who played an important role in the encounter, leading to the demise of his colleague Mohan Chand Sharma.
-The film showcases the encounter, and in its aftermath, Sanjeev's/Sanjay's struggle to catch the fugitives and prove the authenticity of the encounter, while dealing with nationwide hatred and post-traumatic stress disorder.
+Batla House is a 2019 Indian Hindi-language action-thriller film written by Ritesh Shah and directed by Nikkhil Advani.
+Inspired by the Batla House encounter case that took place on 19 September 2008, the film stars John Abraham as ACP Sanjay Kumar, a police officer based on Sanjeev Kumar Yadav, who played an important role in the encounter, leading to the demise of his colleague Mohan Chand Sharma.
+Mrunal Thakur and Ravi Kishan appear in supporting roles.
+The plot showcases the encounter, its aftermath, Sanjay's struggle to catch the fugitives and prove the authenticity of the encounter, while dealing with nationwide hatred and post-traumatic stress disorder.

-The film was theatrically released in India on 15 August 2019, coinciding with Independence Day.
-Made on a budget of ₹56 crore, it was a critical and commercial success, grossing ₹113.38 crore worldwide.
+The film was theatrically released on 15 August 2019, coinciding with the Independence Day (India).
+It was a commercial success, grossing ₹113.38 crore worldwide.

 Plot

-Assistant Commissioner of Police Sanjay Kumar is informed that his team has cornered 5 university students in L-18, Batla House, who might have been involved in the 13 September 2008 Delhi bombings, the responsibility for which was claimed by the terrorist organization "Indian Mujahideen" (IM).
+Assistant commissioner of police Sanjay Kumar is informed that his team has cornered 5 university students in L-18, Batla House, who might have been involved in the 13 September 2008 Delhi bombings, the responsibility for which was claimed by the terrorist organization "Indian Mujahideen" (IM).
 Sanjay orders not to engage until he arrives, but a relentless Inspector Krishan Kumar "K.K."
 Singh, proceeds with some officers.
 Sanjay arrives and, upon hearing the gunshots, decides to engage.
 The building is cleared, and K.K. is found shot down.
 Sanjay enters the room, and there's more shooting, as a result of which two students, Adil Ameen & Sadiq Khan, end up dead, and Tufail Khan is arrested alive.
-Dilshad Ahmed and Javed Ali escape and Sanjay now starts facing the heat from media and politicians, who start billing the encounter as a fake one.
+Dilshad Ahmed and Javed Ali escape and Sanjay now starts facing the heat from media and Politician, who start billing the encounter as a fake one.
 They're joined by the whole nation in condemning the Delhi Police, and everyone starts demanding justice for the students who were supposedly killed to account for the bombings.
-Sanjay's wife, Nandita, a news anchor, is however unwilling to accept this and decides to stay with Sanjay, who soon becomes diagnosed with post-traumatic stress disorder, frequently hallucinating about getting shot by the terrorists.
+Sanjay's wife, Nandita, a News presenter, is however unwilling to accept this and decides to stay with Sanjay, who soon becomes diagnosed with post-traumatic stress disorder, frequently hallucinating about getting shot by the terrorists.
 She somehow stops him whenever he becomes suicidal.

-Sanjay now starts looking for the missing Dilshad and Javed and finds one of them to be hiding in Nizampur, Uttar Pradesh.
+Sanjay now starts looking for the missing Dilshad and Javed and finds one of them to be hiding in Nizampur Gobari, Uttar Pradesh.
 He is informed by the police commissioner that he would be awarded for the encounter and that he must celebrate.
 Realizing he's not been told where to celebrate, he heads to Nizampur, where he manages to find Dilshad.
 Everyone tries to stop Sanjay, who chases, beats up, and almost arrests Dilshad, only for him to be cornered by the politicians and the public who let him escape but without Dilshad.